ecociel/mcp-app-python/README.md

 **Developers can use it to:**

-  - Understand the entire workflow end-to-end
+  - Understand the entire workflow end-to-end.
-  - Use it as a template for real projects
+  - Use it as a template for real projects.
-  - Learn best practices through a minimal code example
+  - Learn best practices through a minimal code example.
   - Extend it into serious tools (file browsers, dashboards, dev tools, agents, etc.)

 **This is the fastest way to go from zero → working app with custom UI inside ChatGPT.**